Saint Francis in Ecstasy (Bellini)

-St. Francis in Ecstasy (or St. Francis in the Desert) is a painting by Italian Renaissance master Giovanni Bellini, started in 1475 and completed around 1480.
-Bellini depicted the religious figure of St. Francis of Assisi in a landscape.
+Saint Francis in Ecstasy (or Saint Francis in the Desert) is a painting by Italian Renaissance master Giovanni Bellini, started in 1475 and completed around 1480.
+Bellini depicted the religious figure of Saint Francis of Assisi in a landscape.
 In 1852, the painting was listed on June 19 at Christie's.
 It was part of the 1857 Manchester Art Treasures exhibition.
 In 1915, Henry Clay Frick bought the painting for $170,000, and it remains in the Frick Collection, in New York City.

 Subject

 The painting portrays Francis of Assisi, the Italian saint of the early 13th century, in an Italian landscape, stepping out in the sun from his cave, his figure anchoring the creamy celadon and golden-green landscape.
 The oil painting by Bellini has a length of approximately four feet with a width of around four and a half feet, depicting a natural, but dramatic scene.
 This painting includes one of the largest and most extensive Renaissance landscapes.